Cian Dillon (footballer)

-Cian Dillon (born 4 April 2006) is an Irish professional footballer who plays as a forward for Enfield Town on loan from EFL Championship side Queens Park Rangers.
+Cian Dillon (born 4 April 2006) is an Irish professional footballer who plays as a forward for Premier Division side Dundalk.
 He is a Republic of Ireland youth international.

 Club career

+Early career

 From Tallaght, he played as a child for Jobstown Celtic before moving to Greenhills Boys AFC.
 He joined Shamrock Rovers at the age of ten years-old.

+Shamrock Rovers

-He made his first league start away to Drogheda United in 2024.
-He scored his first senior goal against Longford Town in January 2025 in the Leinster Cup.
+Dillon scored his first senior goal for Shamrock Rovers in a 2–0 win over Longford Town in the Leinster Senior Cup on 22 January 2024.
+Dillon made his first league start away to Drogheda United in 2024.

+Queens Park Rangers

 He joined EFL Championship club Queens Park Rangers on 16 January 2025.
 He was part of the QPR U21 side which won the 2024–25 Premier League Cup.
 He later joined Enfield Town of the National League South on loan in March 2025 until the end of the 2024–25 season.
-He made his competitive debut for Queens Park Rangers the following season on 12 August 2025 as a second half substitute in a 3–2 away defeat against Plymouth Argyle in the EFL Cup.
+He made his competitive debut for Queens Park Rangers the following season on 12 August 2025 as a second half substitute in a 3–2 away defeat against Plymouth Argyle in the EFL Cup, making him the 1214th player to play for the club.
 On 2 October 2025, Dillon joined National League South club Torquay United on an initial one-month loan deal.
 On 5 November 2025, following a brief spell at Torquay, he returned to Enfield Town on a 28-day loan.
+On 3 December 2025, it was announced that the loan deal had been extended until 31 January 2026.

+Dundalk

+On 21 July 2026, Dillon joined Premier Division club Dundalk on a multi-year contract.
+On 15 August 2026, he scored his first goals for the club with a brace in an 8–0 win over non-league side Castlebar Celtic in the FAI Cup.